Effective RFP Content Management: How to Organize Your RFP Content Library

 If categories are filing cabinets, then subcategories are folders within each cabinet.
 Let’s add a few subcategories to our three categories:

-As you can see, each subcategory belongs to one category only, making it easier for us to drill down on what we are trying to find.
+Each subcategory belongs to one category only, making it easier for us to drill down on what we are trying to find.
 Also, when setting up your categories and subcategories, you want to think long-term and not set up anything that can foreseeably become obsolete.

 Tags: Specific Micro-Data